vjammi/datastructures/src/main/java/ds/patterns/trees/readme.md

     }

     List<List<Integer>> levelOrderTraversalRecursiveList =  new ArrayList<>();
-    private void levelOrderTraversalRecursive(TreeNode listNode, int level) {
+    private void levelOrderTraversalRecursive(TreeNode node, int level) {
-        if (listNode == null)
+        if (node == null)
             return;

         if (levelOrderTraversalRecursiveList.size() == level) { // For instance, initially at level 0 the size of the result list will be 0.
 Same with other levels.
-            List<Integer> list = new ArrayList<>();             // Since we do not have a list for this level yet (1st in above), we will then create a new list for the this level [level index 0 == index 0 of the list]. list.add(listNode.val);
+            List<Integer> list = new ArrayList<>();             // Since we do not have a list for this level yet (1st in above), we will then create a new list for the this level [level index 0 == index 0 of the list]. list.add(node.val);
-            levelOrderTraversalRecursiveList.add(list); // Note: list.get(level).add(listNode.val) will throw IndexOutOfBoundsException: Index: 0, Size: 0
+            levelOrderTraversalRecursiveList.add(list); // Note: list.get(level).add(node.val) will throw IndexOutOfBoundsException: Index: 0, Size: 0
         }else {
-            // if a list for that level has already been created, then just retrieve the list by level and add the listNode value to the list levelOrderTraversalRecursiveList.get(level).add(listNode.val);
+            // if a list for that level has already been created, then just retrieve the list by level and add the node value to the list levelOrderTraversalRecursiveList.get(level).add(node.val);
         }
-        levelOrderTraversalRecursive(listNode.left, level+1);
+        levelOrderTraversalRecursive(node.left, level+1);
-        levelOrderTraversalRecursive(listNode.right, level+1);
+        levelOrderTraversalRecursive(node.right, level+1);
     }
 ```

 ## Binary Tree
-- A binary tree is made of nodes, where each listNode contains a "left" reference, a "right" reference, and a data element.
+- A binary tree is made of nodes, where each node contains a "left" reference, a "right" reference, and a data element.
-- The topmost listNode in the tree is called the root.
+- The topmost node in the tree is called the root.
-- Every listNode (excluding root) in a tree is connected by a directed edge from exactly one other listNode.
-This listNode is called a parent.
+- Every node (excluding root) in a tree is connected by a directed edge from exactly one other node.
+This node is called a parent.
-- On the other hand, each listNode can be connected to arbitrary number of nodes, called children.
+- On the other hand, each node can be connected to arbitrary number of nodes, called children.
 - Nodes with no children are called leaves, or external nodes.
 - Nodes which are not leaves are called internal nodes.
 - Nodes with the same parent are called siblings.